jackbayliss/react-native-nfc-card-reader/README.md

 <activity android:name="com.jackbayliss.nfcreader.NfcCardReaderActivity"/>
 ```
 ## Methods
- `startNfc(callback)` -> Will start the NFC Activity and will callback with the card details it's scanned.
+ `startNfc(callback)` -> Will start the NFC Activity and expects a callback function that will return the card details it's scanned.

 ### Callback data
 `cardType` -> Provides the type of the card scanned.

 `cardNumber` -> Provides the full card number scanned.

 `expiryDate` -> Providers the expiry date of the card scanned.

 ### Example App